pollen-robotics/reachy2-sdk/README.md

 pdoc reachy2_sdk --output-dir docs --logo "https://www.pollen-robotics.com/img/company/logo/pollen_logo_square_black.svg"
 ```

-The documentation relies on the provided docstings with the google style. pydocstyle is used to enforced this style.
+The documentation relies on the provided docstrings with the google style. pydocstyle is used to enforced this style.
 ```console
 pydocstyle src/ --convention google --count
 ```